 If you keep reacting to a negative suggestion, it is because it is intimidating you in your mind.
 Look alike situations come along, and the memory of the original fall comes to mind.
-Resenting the memory anew, it becomes an intimidation.
+Resenting the memory anew, it is reinforced and the intimidation is kept alive.
 Remember-resentment will make you subject, and when you are subject you are intimidated.